trajano/trajano/src/site/markdown/travis-yml.md

     - graphviz
 ````

 Configure SonarQube addon to  reduce the amount of coding needed in the `.travis.yml`.
-It needs a an `organization` and a an encrypted `token` which are documented below.
+It needs an encrypted `token`.

 ````
   sonarqube:
-    organization: trajano
     token:
       secure: ....
 ````

-### Keys and tokens

 The keys and tokens are encrypted and stored as part of the `.travis.yml` file and  can only be used by the repository and are customized per project.